Create a Survey in less than 60 seconds!

 “AR is going to become ubiquitous to the point of becoming an integrated expectation of the buying experience.
 Brands that want to connect with customers today and tomorrow need to move now on AR.”

-The 3 prime benefits of augmented reality to customers
+The three prime benefits of augmented reality to customers

 1. Contactless shopping:

-Considering the pandemic situation which currently prevails, this benefit is of utmost significance.
-Retailers, who have inculcated the AR trends, allow their consumers to try their products before making the final purchase virtually.
+Considering the pandemic situation that currently prevails, this benefit is of utmost significance.
+Retailers who have inculcated the AR trends allow their consumers to try their products before making the final purchase virtually.
 Here is an example from the world-famous fashion brand Gucci.
 Gucci partnered with Snapchat to allow their consumers to try on the sneakers virtually before buying them.

 2. Immersive experiences that enhance product utility: